risc0/risc0/README.md

 A zero knowledge proof allows one party (the prover) to convince another party (the verifier), the something is true without revealing all the details.
-In the case of Risc Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verify the output of the code, not any of it's inputs or any state during execution.
+In the case of Risc Zero, the prover can show they correctly executed some code (known to both parties), while only revealing to the verifier the output of the code, not any of it's inputs or any state during execution.

 The code runs in a special virtual machine, called the *ZKVM*.
 The Risc Zero